 Let’s start with one of the most important ingredients: oat bran.
 Generally, bran muffins have a bad reputation for being dry or crumbly, but these are the exact opposite!
 They’re the moistest, most tender bran muffins you’ll ever eat, and it’s all thanks to my secret trick…

 You’ll soak the oat bran in a combination of milk, Greek yogurt, and vanilla while mixing together the other ingredients.
-This gives the bran time to soften and absorb the moisture, similar to how overnight oat recipes work, and will make your muffins really tender.
+This gives the bran time to soften and absorb the moisture, similar to how overnight oat recipes work, and that makes your muffins really tender.

 And if you’ve been around my blog for a while, you know how much I adore Greek yogurt!
-It’s my favorite ingredient in healthier baking because it adds the same moisture as extra butter or oil for a fraction of the calories, and it gives your baked goodies a little protein boost, too.
+It’s one of my favorite ingredients in healthier baking because it adds the same moisture as extra butter or oil — but for a fraction of the calories — and it also gives your baked goodies a protein boost.

-Molasses is thick and dark brown, with a consistency similar to honey.
-It provides the iconic bran muffin flavor (as well as the familiar taste in gingerbread baked goodies!), so don’t try to substitute anything for it!
+Molasses is thick and dark brown, with a viscosity similar to honey.
+It provides the iconic bran muffin flavor (as well as the familiar taste in gingerbread baked goodies!), so I don’t recommend substituting anything for it!
 Molasses is very inexpensive, and you can find it on the baking aisle near the other liquid sweeteners, as well as online.

 And now for the best parts… The strawberries and chocolate chips!
-I turned to frozen unsweetened strawberries for this recipe so I could easily make it year-round without spending an arm and a leg on fresh berries at the grocery store during the winter.
+I opted for frozen unsweetened strawberries for these healthy bran muffins so I could easily make them year-round without spending an arm and a leg on fresh berries at the grocery store during the winter.
 However, if you feel like baking this recipe during the summertime, fresh would easily work just as well!

 You’ll use mini chocolate chips for these bran muffins.
 Their smaller size ensures that practically every bite contains a morsel of chocolate!
-I almost always buy Ghirardelli mini chips because they melt much better than the ones in the iconic yellow bags.
-(I think they taste better, too!)
+I almost always buy these mini chips because they melt much better than the ones in the iconic yellow bags.
+(I think they taste better too!)
 For the prettiest presentation, save a few to press into the tops of the muffins just before baking.

 Don’t they look cute?